3dem/relion-documents/source/Installation.rst

     conda env update -f environment.yml

-The ``cmake`` command should autimatically detect your newly created conda environment.
+The ``cmake`` command should automatically detect the `relion-5.0` conda environment created above.
 If it does not, you can specify ``-DPYTHON_EXE_PATH=path/to/your/conda/python``.
-Additionally, if you intend to make use of automatically downloaded pretrained model weights (used in e.g. Blush, ModelAngelo and class_ranker), it's recommended to set the TORCH_HOME directory.
-To do this, include the flag ``-DTORCH_HOME_PATH=path/to/torch/home``.
+Additionally, if you intend to make use of automatically downloaded pretrained model weights (used in e.g. Blush, ModelAngelo and class_ranker), it's recommended to set the `TORCH_HOME` directory by include the flag ``-DTORCH_HOME_PATH=path/to/torch/home``.
+Otherwise, it will be downloaded to the default location (usually `~/.cache/torch`).

 Compilation
 -----------